SRA-VJTI/Pixels_Seminar/4_cv_basics/1_image_representation/README.md

 * **VALUE (OR BRIGHTNESS)**: Value works in conjunction with saturation and describes the brightness or intensity of the color, from 0 to 100 percent, where 0 is completely black, and 100 is the brightest and reveals the most color.

-* All images are stored in the computer as rectangular pixels.
-The resolution is an image referign to the number of pixels in a grid.
-Higher resolutions can be more details can be stored in an image.
 * Images are stored and transmitted using image file formats, which are digital file formats.
 Each file format has an own method for storing and compressing image data, which can affect how many pixels an image can have.

 ## Different Image Storing Formats